 - Using the project scope, submit your file to understand what the mold & parts will cost in production

 - If you’d like to proceed, submit your initial payment for tooling.

 - Once the tool builder is involved, your project design will get a thorough review for possible design changes that may be needed as the tool is designed.
 All tools are built in the USA.

 - Once the mold build is complete, we can start molding parts.

-Don’t sweat if you don’t have all the answers to the items above, contact us today and we can help talk about it further
+Don’t worry if you don’t have all the answers to the items above, contact us today and we can help talk about it further

 Learn More About Structural Foam

 Our process is cutting edge and our technology is the very best.